 Logistics and Supply Chain Simulations

-Let your students practice the key concepts of supply chain and channel management in an engaging game-like exercise.
+Let your students practice the key concepts of supply chain and channel management in an engaging business simulation.
 Your students will devise and execute a supply chain strategy with the goal of building a successful and profitable company.
 In our supply chain simulations, they will form business relationships, negotiate with business partners, and learn to deal with uncertainty as they manage their company in a highly competitive environment.

 About this Category

-Marketplace offers a choice of simulations for supply chain and channel management courses with an additional offering for operations management.
+Marketplace offers a choice of business simulations for supply chain and channel management courses with an additional offering for operations management.
 Our games in this category range in complexity from those suitable for introducing the topic all the way to EMBAs.
 Depth and breadth of content differs across the games to provide a good fit for various time frames and apportionment in your course.

 Students work in teams, competing against other student teams, while also developing strategic business alliances in the form of supplier-reseller relationships.